Bandwidth/bandwidth.github.io/cli/cli.md

 ```

 At this point, you can now use the number for [messages](../messaging/methods/messages/createMessage.md) or [SDKs](../sdks/about.md).
 Should you need more (or different) numbers than the 10 that were offered, you can order more numbers using `bandwidth order`.

+## Bandwidth CLI Links

+The full CLI reference can be found at [the Bandwidth CLI Github page](https://github.com/Bandwidth/bandwidth-cli).

+Alternatively, you can reference the CLI at [the Bandwidth CLI NPM page](https://www.npmjs.com/package/@bandwidth/cli).

+## Callbacks

+Bandwidth requires callback URLs in order to utilize the full extent of our voice and messaging services.
+Callback URLs are necessary to receive information such as delivery receipts, inbound messages, and phone call operations.
+More information can be found on our [callbacks page](../guides/callbacks/callbacks.md)